Thomas Reardon: CTRL-labs

 The flagship device of CTRL-labs has been called an "API for the brain" by TechCrunch and a "wristband to let human beings control machines with their minds" by CNBC.

 In February 2019, CTRL-labs announced raising $28 million in a Series B financing round from Google Ventures, Amazon’s Alexa Fund, Lux Capital, Spark Capital, Matrix Partners, Breyer Capital, and Fuel Capital.

 VentureBeat features a series of demos for CTRL-Labs' technology.

 In November 2019, CTRL-labs was acquired by Facebook in a deal reportedly between $500 million and $1 billion.
 The team was integrated into Facebook's AR/VR research group.

+In July 2025, the scientific research underlying the wrist-worn neural interface debuted in Nature (journal).